-4https://developer.nvidia.com/embedded/buy/jetson-nano-devkit simultaneously, and we noticed the issue after the experiments.
-For this reason, in order to provide reliable results, we decided to show results with up to 3 fused radars.
+Then, tracking information has been fused considering all possible combinations of 1-4 radars.
+However, we experienced the Jetson Nano DevKit edge computer not being able to properly track more than two targets simultaneously, and we noticed the issue after the experiments.
+For this reason, to provide reliable results, we decided to show results with up to three fused radars.
 After filtering out the corrupted data, considering all the evaluated combinations, we analyzed a total of 220, 187, and 91 experiments for 1, 2, and 3 fused radars, respectively.